microsoft/code-with-engineering-playbook/docs/non-functional-requirements/privacy/data-handling.md

 Before work begins on data, ensure OS patches are up to date and permissions are properly set with no open internet access.

-Developers working on ISE projects will work with our customers to define the data needed for each engagement.
+Developers working on projects will work with our customers to define the data needed for each engagement.

-If there is a need to access production data,
-ISE needs to review the need with their lead and work with the customer to put audits in place verifying what data was accessed.
+If there is a need to access production data, engineers need to review the need with their lead and work with the customer to put audits in place verifying what data was accessed.

 Production data must only be shared with approved members of the engagement team and must not be processed/transferred outside of the customer controlled environment.

-Customers should provide ISE with a copy of the requested data in a location managed by the customer.
+Customers should provide InfoMagnus with a copy of the requested data in a location managed by the customer.
 The customer should consider turning any logging capabilities on so they can clearly identify who has access and what they do with that access.
-ISE should notify the customer when they are done with the data and suggest the customer destroy copies of the data if they are no longer needed.
+InfoMAgnus should notify the customer when they are done with the data and suggest the customer destroy copies of the data if they are no longer needed.

 ### Our Guiding Principles when Handling Data in an Engagement